rumenpetrov/dotfiles/README.md

 Automation bash script.

 ### Setup
- - Clone the repo in you "Home" folder.
+ - Clone the repo in you "Home" directory.
  - Navigate to dotfiles folder.
  - Run the script
 ```sh